Procure to pay automation has come a long way in the world of procurement. The influence of automation is increasing day by day.

 Getting external stakeholders like suppliers and vendors on-boarded can be quite daunting once you’ve finalized a software.
 Hence, the most effective way to achieve supplier support is to communicate the value proposition to them, which is

-From the beginning, the promise of P2P (Procure-to-Pay) solutions was that they would automate lower value, high volume transactional and tactical procurement tasks.
+With the right approach to Procure to Pay automation, businesses can free up time to focus on more strategic, high-value activities and realize cost savings and efficiency gains in real time.
 This would free up time to reallocate procurement resources to more strategic, high-value activities.
-Therefore, it is now imperative to move towards a “Touchless” P2P process, and with that mantra, organizations can achieve real-time cost savings and efficiency.
+Therefore, it is now imperative to move towards a “Touchless” Procure to Pay (P2P) process, and with that mantra, organizations can achieve real-time cost savings and efficiency.